 adiscount may have all been sold, and now you have to buy more expensive ones!

 All in all, we suggest you buy beforehand if you are traveling in the Summer.
 If it’s the low season, you are probably safe buying directly in Budapest.
 Anyway, note that you are taking a risk!

 What to do when I arrive in Bucharest?

-We strongly recommend you stay as close to the center as possible.
+We strongly recommend staying as close to the center as possible.
 It’s where everything happens and where almost all the tourist attractions are.
-You can search for hotels, hostels, and apartments in the box below.
+The box below allows you to search for hotels, hostels, and apartments.